bsmith89/human-gut-diversity-manuscript/manuscript.md

 importance.
-A central question, such as explaining the observed diversity of the gut community, will serve to motivate and focus theory and experimentation, with positive repurcussions for applications as well.
+A central question, such as explaining the observed diversity of the gut community, will serve to motivate and focus theory and experimentation, with positive repercussions for applications as well.
 Human microbiome research _is_ community ecology.
 While there are undoubtedly qualitative differences between